lucastomic/bookingAPI/README.md

 ## Deployment
 For the deployment of the project, there where used AWS services, specifically AWS EC2 for the API hosting and RDS for the database.
 (The public endpoint for using the API is not exposed as the security section of the project hasn't been finished yet)

-## Pending to finish
-The development of this project hasn't take into account the security of the API.
-This area will be covered in the future